 Monte Toro, the highest point on the island, was our first stop.
 From the vantage point, I could view the entire island.
 At the macro level, tiny flowers bloomed at my feet while the larger yellow round blooms were the most common.
 I admired a gate, built from olive tree branches, very strong trees that can endure the weather for many years.
-Our guide led us into the small church, where a carved wood image of the Virgin del Toro, patron said of Minorca, stood at the center of the altar.
-The guide told the story of Monte Toro, which takes its name from the bull (tora, in Spanish) that led monks to a rock in where the Virgin Mary had been carved into the rock.
+Our guide led us into the small church, where a carved wood image of the Virgin del Toro, the patron saint of Minorca, stood at the center of the altar.
+The guide told the story of Monte Toro, which takes its name from the bull (tora, in Spanish) that led monks to rock where the Virgin Mary had been carved into the rock.

 Prehistoric Settlement of Taula de Torralba